 This could be a team-building day off-site to re-energize everyone; varying staff duties to add variety to their workload; or providing support to high-need areas.

 Don’t be afraid to ask staff directly how they’re feeling.
-A timely staff survey which invites feedback can be a goldmine of valuable information.
+A timely staff survey that invites feedback can be a goldmine of valuable information.

 4. Identify what’s changed